Mesa, Arizona: History

 On July 17, 1878, Mesa City was registered as a 1 sqmi townsite.
 The first school was built in 1879.
 In 1883, Mesa City was incorporated with a population of 300 people.
 Dr. A. J. Chandler, who would later go on to found the city of Chandler, worked on widening the Mesa Canal in 1895 to allow for enough flow to build a power plant.
 In 1917, the city of Mesa purchased this utility company.
 The revenues from the company provided enough for capital expenditures until the 1960s.
 During the Great Depression, WPA funds provided paved streets, a new hospital, a new town hall and a library.

-After the founding of the city the elected official that most impacted the municipality was George Nicholas Goodman.
-He was mayor 5 different times in parts of 3 different decade (1938–1942, 1946–1948, 1952–1956) (see: List of mayors of Mesa, Arizona).
-As mayor he was directly involved in the process of acquiring land for both Falcon Field and Williams Field.
+After the founding of the city, the elected official that most impacted the municipality was George Nicholas Goodman.
+He was mayor five different times during three different decades (1938–1942, 1946–1948, 1952–1956) (see: List of mayors of Mesa, Arizona).
+As mayor, he was directly involved in the process of acquiring land for both Falcon Field and Williams Field.

 With the opening of Falcon Field and Williams Field in the early 1940s, more military personnel began to move into the Mesa area.
 With the advent of air conditioning and the rise of tourism, population growth exploded in Mesa as well as the rest of the Phoenix area.
 Industry—especially early aerospace companies—grew in the 1950s and 1960s.
-As late as 1960, half of the residents of Mesa made a living with agriculture, but this has declined substantially as Mesa's suburban growth continued on track with the rest of the Phoenix metro area.
+As late as 1960, half of the residents of Mesa made a living with agriculture, but that number declined substantially as Mesa's suburban growth continued on track with the rest of the Phoenix metro area.